There’s just one thing standing in your way.

 Next, you need to choose your blogging platform.

 - Code your own website.
 But it will cost you a lot and take a while to get up and running.

 - Use a content management system (CMS) like WordPress.
+Free blogging platforms like WordPress may seem like a top deal – after all, many popular blogs run on WordPress.
 With a CMS, you won’t have to worry about things like web hosting, but you won’t have full control over your website or blog, either.

 - Use a website builder.
 Probably the easiest option for newcomers: you can get started by just picking a ready-made template, customizing it, and launching your creation for the whole world to see.

-To know which option suits you best, write down the most important functions that you’re looking for in a blogging platform.
+To know which option suits you best, write down the most important functions that you’re looking for in your ideal platform.

 Others might have the budget to spend on hiring a web designer, while others might just prefer the hands-on approach of a website builder like Zyro.

-Once you’ve got your blog ready for action, it’s time to take some time to create a plan for the types of content you want to be posting and writing about.
+Once you’ve got your blog online and ready for action, it’s time to take some time to create a plan for the types of content you want to be posting and writing about.